openedx/edx-documentation/en_us/shared/students/completing_assignments/timed_exams.rst

 Timed exams are sets of problems that you must complete in a limited amount of time.
 The score you receive becomes part of your course progress record.

-Timed exams are indicated in the courseware by a clock icon and the label **Timed Exam**.
+Timed exams are indicated in the left pane by a clock icon and the label **Timed Exam**.

 .. image:: ../../../shared/students/Images/timed-exam-icon.png
  :width: 252
- :alt: Courseware navigation in the LMS showing an exam with a clock icon and
+ :alt: Course navigation in the LMS showing an exam with a clock icon and
      the label "Timed Exam."

 After you begin taking a timed exam, a timer on the course page displays the